ledeprogram/courses/algorithms/README.md

     - critical literacy: what about 3 clusters?
     - critical literacy: what distance are you using on words?
     - rhetorical: is there a tea party cluster?
-    - rhetorical: try something else in scikit-learn [clustering algorithms](http://scikit-learn.org/stable/modules/clustering.html#clustering)
+    - rhetorical: try something else in scikit-learn from among their [clustering algorithms](http://scikit-learn.org/stable/modules/clustering.html#clustering)

 ### Wednesday 8/6
 - generative clustering (clustering as inference)